Toxics in the Food Web: Pacific Herring and Harbor Seals

 - Marine Toxic Contaminants - Washington Dept. of Fish and Wildlife

-- Environmental Screening Assessment Report on PBDEs - Environment Canada
+- Ecological Screening Assessment Report on PBDEs - Environment and Climate Change Canada

 - Mos,L., Cameron,M., Jeffries,S.J., Koop,B.F., and Ross,P.S.
 2010.
 Risk-based analysis of PCB toxicity in harbor seals (abstract).
 Integrated Environmental Assessment and Management 6: 631-640.

 - Mos,L., Morsey,B., Jeffries,S.J., Yunker,M., Raverty,S., De Guise,S., and Ross,P.S.
 2006.
 Both chemical and biological pollution contribute to immunological profiles of free-ranging harbor seals (abstract).
 Environ.Toxicol.Chem.
 25: 3110-3117.